 Old data deletion

-AppMon 2018 April Update 7 You can set automatic deletion of the old stored sessions.
+AppMon 2018 April Update 7 and later You can set automatic deletion of the old stored sessions.
 After specified periods stored sessions in the Session Storage will be deleted.
 Data in Performance Warehouse remains unaffected.
 This feature deletes PurePaths and memory dumps, so you can use it to fulfill GDPR requirements, as it removes all sensitive data that could be captured.

 To activate the feature, select the checkbox, and set the retention period in days.
 You can set more precise retention period in the server.config.xml file, as you can set the value in minutes instead of days there.

 Use Total Disk Quota to limit the disk space the AppMon Server can use.
 When the quota limit is met, the oldest session that is not locked is deleted regardless of the System Profile to which it belongs.
 If space cannot be freed up, session recording is paused until there is space available.

 Use Disk Quota Reservation per System Profile to reserve storage per System Profile and specify System Profile priority in terms of choosing a System Profile from which to delete a session.
 By making reservations for System Profiles, the oldest from the specific session data is deleted to meet the quota again.
 System Profiles without a reservation compete for the remaining resources.
 This means reservations for System Profiles are not simply a sub-quota of the Total Disk Quota.

 The smallest number you can enter for total storage is 20 GB, but you must ensure that other processes don't consume system disk space, which could reduce the amount of total storage to less than the specified amount.

 If you consider that the AppMon Server always keeps 5 GB free (or 1 GB in demo/trial settings) and sessions can be as large as 5 GB (depending on the AppMon sizing), it would not make much sense to allow a lower value.

 This can be no lower than 50 GB, for reasons previously stated.